ENG 5100 — Medieval Drama: Global Plays in Translation

 (What’s posted below is either my next upcoming, current, or most recent graduate course syllabus.
-Click through here for prior course syllabi: ENG 1006, York’s Plays and Records; ENG 1007, Morality Plays.)
+Click through here for prior course syllabi: ENG 1006, York’s Plays and Records; ENG 1007, Morality Plays; ENG 5100, Digital Humanities Practicum: Records of Early English Drama, 1325-1642.

 Class Meetings

-Starting on Wednesday, 11 September 2024, this course will meet once per week on Wednesdays for two hours (10am to 12 noon).
+Starting on Wednesday, 10 September 2025, this course will meet once per week on Wednesdays for two hours (11am to 1pm).

-Meetings will be in person in the Jackman Humanities Building (JHB), room 616 (except on 9 Oct, when we’ll meet in JHB 718), on the University of Toronto campus, on the shared territory of many First Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Wendat, and the Haudenosaunee Confederacy, under the Dish With One Spoon Treaty, and under Treaty 13 between the Mississaugas and subsequent settlers.
+Meetings will be in person in the Jackman Humanities Building (JHB), room TBA, on the University of Toronto campus, on the shared territory of many First Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Wendat, and the Haudenosaunee Confederacy, under the Dish With One Spoon Treaty, and under Treaty 13 between the Mississaugas and subsequent settlers.

 I keep Zoom (or an equivalent application) open on my laptop during all meetings; I audiorecord all meetings through that application.
 While I prefer that students attend my graduate seminars in person, any student in these seminars can thus opt to attend remotely at any time.